-I must attempt to truly believe in myself, to own me.
+I must attempt to believe in myself, to own me.
 I must be willing to change what’s not working.
-I must let go of the shame and guilt and anger and resentment and condemnation that fetters my ankles to a preconceived notion of who I should be.
-Letting go of the “should” so I can move into my potential.
+I must let go of the shame, guilt, anger, resentment, and condemnation which fetters my ankles to a preconceived notion of who I should be.
+Letting go of the should, so I can move into my potential.

 Isn’t that what we all want?
 An acknowledgment of self that doesn’t splinter our mind into good and bad, right and wrong, but instead is tangible and workable?
-Most of us, even if we feign dislike or disinterest in people or dealing with people, do truly want to belong, to be part of a group.
+Even if we feign dislike or disinterest in people or dealing with people, most of us genuinely want to belong, to be part of a group.

 Isn’t that what all the disturbance we see everywhere is all about?
-People grappling with their own emotional disturbances and feeling terminally unique and unable to truly connect with the human race?
+People grappling with emotional disturbances, feeling terminally unique, and unable to truly connect with the human race?

 My connection begins with ownership of myself.
 This almost seems counterintuitive.
 How can owning myself connect me to others?
-My ownership of myself is really an internal connection, which then is a building block to connect with others.
+My self-ownership is an internal connection, which is a building block to connect with others.

 I am freed from stress and demand when I acknowledge what I can and cannot do.
-My willingness to admit I don’t know or that I need help will nourish my connection to myself and others.
+My willingness to admit I don’t know and I need help will nourish my connection to myself and others.
 Denying my fallibility will only bring about isolation and loneliness.

 How do we perpetuate unreasonable demands and expectations on ourselves and on others?

-This type of judgment and condemnation can bleed over into all of my relationships and be most detrimental to my closest ones.
+This type of judgment and condemnation can bleed into all my relationships and be detrimental to my closest ones.

 That’s where the rubber meets the road, so to say, because for me to have sound, intimate relationships with the people most important to me, I need to accept them as they are without judgment and condemnation.
-And likewise, I need to do the same with myself, because if I don’t, it won’t be long before I’m tallying my loved ones’ faults again.
+Likewise, I need to do the same with myself because if I don’t, it won’t be long before I’m tallying my loved ones’ faults again.

-When I’m judging others, I am distracting myself from me and what I need to change and improve upon.
-Distraction creates delay and enables me to stay in denial about my own challenges, that way I can stay in that ever sought after perfection of me that is untrue and unattainable.
+When judging others, I am distracting myself from what I need to change and improve upon.
+Distraction creates delay and enables me to stay in denial about my challenges, allowing me to stay in that ever-sought after perfection of me that is untrue and unattainable.